mkotte/Fleet-Sheets/README.md

     - receive job information and create jobs
     - assign jobs to employees
     - monitor employee Job progress
-    SO THAT I can efficently operate and manage their small / medium sized business's fleet employees.
+    SO THAT I can efficently operate and manage my small / medium sized business's fleet employees.

     AS AN Employee